Necried/CAS706-extensible/Language/Rose.lagda.md

 _⌢_ = _++_
 ```

-Translating from Rose types to F⊗⊕
+Translating from Rose types and predicates to F⊗⊕
 ```agda
 open F.Type